 Pursuant to 45 CFR 156.220, issuers are required to annually report transparency in coverage data to CMS.
 CMS submitted its information collection request, CMS-10572, "Transparency in Coverage Reporting by Qualified Health Plan Issuers," under the Paperwork Reduction Act (PRA) to OMB for an additional 3-year collection period.
 This updated information collection request (OMB Control Number 0938-1310) was approved on April 12, 2022.
 The data elements issuers must report for the 2026 plan year are unchanged from those collected as part of QHP certification for the 2024 and 2025 plan years.
 Issuers must provide both their Transparency in Coverage data and their Transparency in Coverage URL submissions via the MPMS module in HIOS.
-CMS is marketing name for a silver plan that meets the AV requirements at 45 CFR 156.140(b)(2), and a different name for that plan's equivalent that meets the AV requirements at 45 CFR 156.420(a)(1), (2), or (3).
+CMS is continuing to explore other ways to enhance the accuracy of these data, including whether to use these data for compliance purposes in future plan years.